florian101010/NAS-Docker-Backup-rsync/docs/EN/CRON_AUTOMATION_EN.md

 ---

-**Version 3.4.9 Compatibility**: All examples are optimized for the current script version and use the implemented security fixes for safe parallelization.
+**Version 3.5.1 Compatibility**: All examples are optimized for the current script version and use the implemented security fixes including thread-safe logging for safe parallelization.